- Corporate Responsibility

 SWN’s Proved Reserves Are Likely to Be Produced, Even Under Stricter Policies

-Thus, proved reserves must be economically producible or either economically producing or certain of starting production within a reasonable time.
+Thus, proved reserves must be economically producing or be certain of starting production within a few years.
 Importantly, any changes to regulations to combat climate change that impact production levels, methods, costs and/or demand for the commodities we produce would be reflected in the periodic reporting of reserves.
 If and when these measures arise, the transparency of reserve reporting assures that investors will quickly see their impact.

 The following factors point toward SWN’s ability to develop substantially all of our current proved reserves, even with stricter climate-related regulation and practices: